 Please remember that our relationship with you does not end when you leave the operating room.
 If you have questions or concerns during your recovery, or need additional information at a later time, you should contact us.

-For more information about our facial surgery procedures near Houston, go back to the top and follow the links.
-When you are ready to talk with Dr. Moliver in person, you can request a consultation online or call (281) 282-9555 to schedule your visit.
+For more information about our facial surgery procedures, go back to the top and follow the links.
+When you are ready to talk with one of our experienced plastic surgeons in person, you can request a consultation online or call (281) 282-9555 to schedule your visit.

 See examples of ear surgery in our Photo Gallery.